LNIFMRI-Lab/CIMeC-MRILab-Wiki/README.rst

 =======================================
 About Lab structure and coding examples.

-Can help people to uunderstand what we do.
+To help people understand what we do.